We’re overhauling Dgraph’s docs to make them clearer and more approachable. If

 React Router

 The routing library you’ll be using in the app is React Router.
 It provides a way to create routes and navigate between them.
-For example, the app’s home URL at/
+For example, the app’s home URL at/ will render a list of posts, while /post/0x123 will render the React

-component for the post with id 0x123
+component for the post with id 0x123.

 Add dependencies to the project using the following commands:

-option adds the TypeScript types @types/react-router-dom
+-D option adds the TypeScript types @types/react-router-dom to the

 project as a development dependency.
 Types are part of the development